 EPCs provide IP data routing to other UEs or the local network on the back end.
 All traffic from the PLTE network has to go to the EPC for routing.
 Providers can offer either cloud-based or on-premises EPCs, depending on the end user’s preferences.
 Some even provide a hybrid cloud and on-premises solution.
 This is a critical piece to consider because the applications that run on the PLTE network may only need to stay on the private network and not go to the cloud.

 Spectrum Allocation Server (SAS)

 The SAS is used to control the power and frequencies used by the CBSD radios.
 The U.S. Navy has priority on all CBRS channels.
 Those who purchase priority access license frequencies in the FCC spectrum auction have priority acces to their channels whenever the Navy isn’t using them.

 Finally, the general populace can use any frequencies that aren’t in use.
 The FCC will be auctioning off up to seven 10 MHz channels per county for priority access, with a single entity only able to purchase up to four PALs.
 The remaining eight or more 10 MHz channels will be available for general access.

 Managed Service Provider (MSP)

-In a Private LTE scenario, an MSP can be leveraged to set up and operate the UE, CBSD, EMS, EPC, and SAS on behalf of the end user.
+In a PLTE scenario, an MSP can be leveraged to set up and operate the UE, CBSD, EMS, EPC, and SAS on behalf of the end user.